moq-wg/moq-transport/draft-ietf-moq-transport.md

 remains active until the publisher of the track terminates the subscription with a SUBSCRIBE_DONE (see {{message-subscribe-done}}).
-A caching relay saves objects to its cache identified by the object's fulltrackname, group ID and object ID.
+A caching relay saves objects to its cache identified by the object's Full Track Name, group ID and object ID.
 Relays MUST be able to process objects for the same Full Track Name from multiple publishers and forward objects to active matching subscriptions.
 If multiple objects are received